sundarg4/Mirobot_OpenMV_Integration/README.md

 Everything is set up to work in a virtual enviroment, to activate it simple run the following command in terminal: </br>
 `openmv`. </br>

-The ports are configured static, so that they dont change no matter where they are plugged in on the raspberry pi. </br>
+The ports are configured static, so that they dont run into a problem with randomly addressed ports. </br>
 The ports are: </br></br>
 `/dev/ttyACM_OpenMV1`</br>
 `/dev/ttyACM_OpenMV2`</br>